 The most basic of berbere mixes will start out with dried chillies, garlic, ginger, Ethiopian cardamom and salt.
 On top of that, you can add any number of additional spices for a fuller flavour and aroma.
 So what I’m going to do, is give you the recipe for my mix.
 It has heat, warmth, depth, a slight tingle and an amazing fragrance.
 I tend to stick with this formula, only very occasionally, adding something extra.

-I shall, however, suggest additional spices, and you can experiment to your heart’s delight when you feel like it.
-What I shall also do is give you the option of either
+I shall, however, suggest additional herbs spices that are traditionally used.
+If you get your hands on them, I encourage you to do so, for the true flavour.
+Then you can experiment to your heart’s delight when you feel like it.
+What I shall also do is give you the option of either.

 - Dry roasting your whole spices, then grinding them in a coffee/spice mill yourself, for an incredible depth and aroma.
 OR